Giovanni Proietta

 Is Lithuania a good place to raise a family?
 Are there any advantages of raising a family in Lithuania compared to elsewhere?

-Lithuania is very family friendly.
+Lithuania is very family-friendly.
 I can go to tens of different restaurants with my four-year-old daughter and have a wonderful experience.
 I doubt we would have the same experience in Rome.
 In Lithuania, there are a lot of young families with kids, and since everybody speaks English, it’s quite easy to bond with people.
 I’m happy to see that family is important here.
 I not only hear this spoken by politicians, but I also feel like family is something that the society takes care of in general.
 And really like that.

 What do you like about living in Vilnius?